-LAND

-PDL Would development

-make use of RED = Not on PDL

-previously AMBER = Partially on PDL

-developed GREEN = Entirely on PDL

-land?

-Agricultural Land Would development RED = Significant loss (20 ha or more)

-lead to the loss of of grades 1 and 2 land

-the best and most AMBER = Minor loss of grade 1 and 2

-versatile agricultural land

-land?
-GREEN = Neutral.
-Development would

-not affect grade 1 and 2 land.

-Minerals Will it avoid the RED = Site or a significant part of it

-sterilisation of falls within an allocated or safeguarded

-economic mineral area, development would have

-reserves? significant negative impacts

-AMBER = Site or a significant part of it

-falls within an allocated or safeguarded

-area, development would have minor

-negative impacts

-GREEN = Site is not within an allocated

-or safeguarded area.

-POLLUTION
+LAND PDL Would development make use of previously developed land?
+RED = Not on PDL AMBER = Partially on PDL GREEN = Entirely on PDL Agricultural Land Would development lead to the loss of the best and most versatile agricultural land?
+RED = Significant loss (20 ha or more) of grades 1 and 2 land AMBER = Minor loss of grade 1 and 2 land GREEN = Neutral.
+Development would not affect grade 1 and 2 land.
+Minerals Will it avoid the sterilisation of economic mineral reserves?
+RED = Site or a significant part of it falls within an allocated or safeguarded area, development would have significant negative impacts AMBER = Site or a significant part of it falls within an allocated or safeguarded area, development would have minor negative impacts GREEN = Site is not within an allocated or safeguarded area.
+POLLUTION •